drbenvincent/darc-experiments-matlab/README.md

 Thus far the following outputs are generated:

 ## Raw response data
-A tab-delimited `.txt` file is saved with the raw response data.
+A comma separated `.csv` file is saved with the raw response data.
 Each row is a trial.
 This is saved after every trial in order to ensure data is saved in the advent of an error, power failure, or other melt-down.

 ## Point estimates of parameters
-A tab-delimited `.txt` file is exported containing the point estimates of the parameters.
+A comma separated `.csv` file is exported containing the point estimates of the parameters.
 Each column is a parameter.

 ## Figures
 By default, a set of figures are produced at the end of the experiment.
 This can be overridden by passing in the optional key/value pair when constructing the `Experiment` object.